 -Vanilla extract: Use 2 tsp vanilla extract for a lovely balance of flavors in these cupcakes.

 Lemon Marshmallow Buttercream Frosting Ingredients

-Combine all of the ingredients in a mixing bowl.
-Mix on medium-high speed, scraping bowl occasionally.
+In a large bowl, combine all of the ingredients and mix on medium-high speed, scraping the sides of the bowl occasionally.

-Mix until all of the ingredients are well incorporated and the frosting has a whipped appearance, about 3-4 minutes.
+Mix until all of the ingredients are well incorporated and the frosting has a whipped appearance, this should about 3-4 minutes.